ni/nimi-python/docs/niscope/attributes.rst

     Specify the sampling rate for the acquisition in Samples per second.
     Valid Values:
-    The combination of sampling rate and min record length must allow the  digitizer to sample at a valid sampling rate for the acquisition type specified  in niScope_ConfigureAcquisition and not require more memory than the  onboard memory module allows.
+    The combination of sampling rate and min record length must allow the  digitizer to sample at a valid sampling rate for the acquisition type specified  in :py:meth:`niscope.Session.ConfigureAcquisition` and not require more memory than the  onboard memory module allows.

     The following table lists the characteristics of this property.